hobbyquaker/mqtt-scripts/doc/README.header.md

 > mqtt-scripts is a Node.js based script runner for use in mqtt based smart home environments.

 It's intentended to be used as the "logic layer" in your smart home, and offers a zero-boilerplate, straight forward scripting environment.

 It follows the [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome) architecture.
-Mqtt-scripts is quite similar to [logic4mqtt](https://github.com/owagner/logic4mqtt) - but allows the usage of modules via the require command.

-Mqtt-scripts could also be seen as something like "Node-RED without GUI"
+Mqtt-scripts could be seen as something like "Node-RED without GUI"

 ### Getting started